arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/delete_api_control_pregel_cancel.md

 @RESTDESCRIPTION
 Cancel an execution which is still running, and discard any intermediate results.
-This will immediately free all memory taken up by the execution, and will make you lose all intermediary data.
+This immediately frees all memory taken up by the execution, and makes you lose all intermediary data.

 You might get inconsistent results if you requested to store the results and then cancel an execution when it is already in its `"storing"` state (or